Cathy Strange - Global Executive Coordinator - Specialty and Product Innovation and Development, Whole Foods Market

 Dr. D’Amico’s research focuses on the safety and quality of cheese.
 For more than a decade he has worked extensively with small to very-small producers on product development, process control, environmental monitoring, and the development and implementation of food safety management systems.
 Dennis's current research projects seek to identify natural interventions and preventative controls for traditional dairy foods and the validation of traditional processes.
 Dennis is board member of the American Cheese Society and the International Association of Food Protection.
 His research has been widely published in peer-reviewed academic journals and in 2013 Dennis recieved an award from the Innovation Center for US Dairy in recognition for Outstanding Leadership, Collaboration, and Education for his work on the US Dairy Food Safety Initiative.

-Carlos’ career in cheese began at Sheridan’s Cheesemongers where he worked the counter and sold from a stand at the weekend Galway Farmer’s Market (Ireland.)
-Since 2009, he has served as one of 14 supreme judges at the World Cheese Awards, and in 2011 was inducted as a member of the Guilde Internationale des Fromagers and in 2016 as a member of the Confrérie du Gruyère.
+Carlos’ career in cheese began at Sheridans Cheesemongers, where he worked the counter and sold from a stand at the weekend Galway Farmers Market in Ireland.
+Since 2009, he has served as one of 16 supreme judges at the World Cheese Awards; in 2011, he was inducted as a member of the Guilde Internationale des Fromagers and in 2016 as a member of the Confrérie du Gruyère.

 Sara Baer-Sinnott - Oldways, President